matter-labs/era-contracts/docs/README.md

 ![Reading order](./img/reading_order.png)

-# Invariants/tricky places to look out for
+## For auditors: Invariants/tricky places to look out for

 This section is for auditors of the codebase.
 It includes some of the important invariants that the system relies on and which if broken could have bad consequences.